ltbringer/level-scale/README.md

 ## 🎯 Why E-commerce?

 E-commerce systems must prioritize **strong consistency**: orders, inventory, and payment records **must not be lost or duplicated**.
 As traffic grows, so do the demands for availability, observability, and fault isolation.
 This project reflects real operational trade-offs developers and SREs face daily when building production-grade systems.

-Whether you're tuning WAL settings, scaling read replicas, defining SLAs, or simulating geo-redundant clusters, this project grows with you—just like your business would.
+Whether you're tuning WAL settings, scaling read replicas, defining SLAs, or simulating geo-redundant clusters, this project grows with you -- just like your business would.

 ---